-The underlying assumption or premise of Math-U-See is that the reason we study math is to apply math in everyday situations.
+The underlying assumption or premise of Math·U·See is that the reason we study math is to apply math in everyday situations.
 Our goal is to help produce confident problem solvers who enjoy the study of math.
-These are students who learn their math facts, rules, and formulas and are able to use this knowledge to solve word problems and real-life applications.
+These are students who learn their math facts, rules, and formulas and are able to use this knowledge in solving word problems and real-life applications.
 Therefore, the study of math is much more than simply committing to memory a list of facts.
-It includes memorization, but it also encompasses learning the underlying concepts of math that are critical to successful problem solving.
+It includes memorization, but it also encompasses learning underlying concepts that are critical to problem solving.